EtiennePerot/parcimonie.sh/README.md

 ## What does it do?

-`parcimonie.sh` refreshes keys in your [GnuPG] keyring at randomized intervals.
-Each key refresh happens over a unique, single-use Tor circuit.
+`parcimonie.sh` refreshes individual keys in your [GnuPG] keyring at randomized intervals.
+Each key is refreshed over a unique, single-use Tor circuit.

 Unlike the original [Parcimonie], `parcimonie.sh` guarantees that each key refresh happens over a unique Tor circuit even when multiple refreshes happen at the same time.